jimrv8/blog/README.md

+# Ruby Blog
+This is a blog built with Ruby on Rails.
+It has CRUD functionality with an SQL Lite Database.

 ## Requirements

-Ruby on Rails, SQ LiteL installed and an IDE like VS code, Sublime Text or similar.
+Ruby on Rails, SQL Lite installed and an IDE like VS code, Sublime Text or similar.